 - If the parents are married, the state or government issued marriage certificate.
 The document issued by the church is not acceptable.
 A state or government issued marriage certificate will state that the marriage was registered at the Department of Vital Records, the Registry General, etc. This document is usually signed by the County Clerk, the Registrar General, the Clerk of Court, etc. The marriage license issued by the state/government is not a marriage certificate and cannot be accepted as proof that a legal marriage occurred.

 - If either parent was married previously please submit the divorce decree, annulment or death certificate establishing the termination of this marriage.

-Please drop off the completed, unsigned DS2029 (Consular Report of Birth Abroad) application and photocopies of your supporting documents Mondays through Thursdays between 11:30am and noon ONLY.
-Please do not include any information not requested above.
+Please email the completed, unsigned DS2029 (Consular Report of Birth Abroad) application and photocopies of your supporting documents to email@example.com.
+Please DO NOT include any information not requested above.

-- You are required to bring your baby/child to the appointment.
+- You are required to bring your baby/child to the appointment, and both parents should appear for the appointment.
 You are also required to submit the originals of your supporting documents at this time.

-- Please do not sign the report of birth abroad application; this must be signed in front of the Consular Officer at the time of your interview.
+- Please do not sign the report of birth abroad application; this document must be signed in front of the consular officer at the time of your interview.

 - The cost is $100.00 for the registration of your child as a United States citizenship (this fee is nonrefundable).

 THE ABOVE DOCUMENTS WILL NOT GUARANTEE APPROVAL OF YOUR APPLICATION.
 ADDITIONAL INFORMATION MAY BE REQUIRED AT THE CONSUL’S DISCRETION.

 For further information please visit our website: https://bm.usconsulate.gov